(833) 262-7801

 Every pre-trip inspection checklist should include some way to identify the vehicle that the driver is inspecting.

-You may choose to create your own fleet numbering system or use the VIN or license plate number as your vehicle ID.
+Fleet managers may choose to create their own fleet numbering system or use the VIN or license plate number as the vehicle ID.

 3) Odometer